Ellery, William (1727-1820) to George Wanton Ellery

 High-resolution images are available to schools and libraries via subscription to American History, 1493-1943.
 Check to see if your school or library already has a subscription.
 Or click here for more information.
 You may also order a pdf of the image from us here.

 Written to his son at Captain Barney's School in Wickford, Rhode Island.
-Discusses the barbarism and immorality of dueling.
-Ellery is not sure he will become involved with the North Kingston Bank.
-Corrects George's spelling errors.
+Mentions positive reports concerning his son's progress in mathematics and also his improved health.
+Notes that his own skin disorder, identified as "ascorbatic Erysipelas, or St. Anthony's fire," may not improve as easily.
+A postscript indicates how to fold letters so that the seal does not cover the writing.
 A Member of the Continental Congress from 1776 until 1785, William Ellery was a signer of the Declaration of Independence.
 He was Collector of the Port of Newport from 1790 until 1820.
-Signature clipped from letter.

 The copyright law of the United States (title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.